 Am I the only one who thinks that Hermit Bars are the ideal cookie for winter hibernation?

 Hermit cookies or bars seem to date back to the late 1800’s in New England and likely the Maritimes too.
 A characteristically chewy cookie with raisins or currants added, they have a nice spice blend and a feeling of substance.
-Molasses gives them a rich flavour and helps them store well, which is as helpful today as it was a hundred years ago.
+Molasses gives them a rich flavour and helps them store well, which is as helpful today as it was a hundred and fifty years ago.

 I have been crazy about Hermits since I was little and would visit a local bakery that had great slabs of glazed Hermits on the front counter.